-The new Federal Data Protection Act (FADP) is the result of a complete revision of the previous Swiss Data Protection Act, which was passed on 25 September 2020 and will enter into force on 1 January 2023.
+The new Federal Data Protection Act (FADP) is the result of a complete revision of the previous Swiss Data Protection Act, which was passed on 25 September 2020 and entered into force September 2023.

 The FADP contains similar provisions to the GDPR with some differences with respect to legal bases and sanctions.

 Switzerland has a law governing data privacy known as the Federal Act on Data Protection, which dates back to 1992 and it was partially updated in 2019.

 The Swiss Parliament has therefore adopted a fully revised version of the law to be more in line with the GDPR.
 The intention is that it will uphold a comparable quality of privacy and security as the rest of the EU, even though it will maintain the original concepts and vary slightly in some areas.

 In the updated FADP, privacy by design is introduced, resulting in stricter due diligence requirements for data processors and companies that store private data.
 Companies must now design their procedures with compliance in mind.

 You can anticipate the following major changes for companies:

 - Biometric and genetic information are now considered sensitive data.